 “I’ve tried my best to talk to different people in different concentrations, and I’m following the Humans of UPenn Facebook page,” Shum said.

 But for Penn applicants, applying early decision isn’t just a chance to speed up the college application process.
 Some also see it as a way to increase their chances of acceptance.
 For the Class of 2019, the early decision acceptance rate was 23.9 percent, while the regular decision acceptance rate was 7.9 percent.
-Last admissions cycle, of the Class of 2019 was filled during the early decision round.
+Last admissions cycle, 54.4 percent of the Class of 2019 was filled during the early decision round.

 Dean of Admissions Eric Furda has said that ultimately, admittance depends on the quality of the candidate rather than whether one applies early decision.